neighborhoods/Prefab/docs/Feature-Request-Process-LDR.md

 ```

 ## Counterexample 1
-"I have a PR for something I needed to change in PR.
+"I have a PR for something I needed to change in Prefab.
 Can you take a look?"

 ## Future Scope
 * This section details areas where the feature might be improved in future, but that are not currently proposed in this LDR.